 First, although Paul, a medical specialist by training, had provided convincing testimony about his conditions, the Board failed to adequately consider it.

 Second, the Court evaluated the VA medical examination the Board relied on and concluded that it was wholly inadequate.
 The examiner, for example, incorrectly interpreted Paul’s separation examination– an error which made it extremely difficult for Paul to win his case.

 Sadly, neither of these issues are unique to Paul’s case.
 Failures to adequately consider testimony and to conduct accurate VA medical examinations plague the entire VA system, and cause countless veterans to miss out on the benefits they deserve.

 With the Court’s criticisms in hand, Paul’s case was sent back to the Board.
-There, Paul and Attorney Tim Franklin won the treatment Paul had been entitled to all along: an accurate and complete VA medical examination, during which a competent medical examiner will consider Paul’s testimony.
+There, Paul and our VA benefits attorney won the treatment Paul had been entitled to all along: an accurate and complete VA medical examination, during which a competent medical examiner will consider Paul’s testimony.

 The court ordered that Paul receive his medical examination and a re-evaluation of his claim promptly.

 How You Can Win the Benefits You Deserve, Despite a Bad VA Medical Examination

 If you, like Paul, received an unfair denial based on an inadequate VA medical opinion or an inappropriate failure to consider lay evidence, don’t hesitate to contact us.
 With decades of experience appealing denials and unfair rating decisions, we are confident we can win you the benefits you deserve.
 When you are ready, send us a note or call us at (877) 629-1712 to discuss the possibility of an appeal.

 Disclaimer: All names and places have been changed to protect confidentiality.
 All cases are different and results will vary depending on the facts.
 Call us at (877) 629-1712 to discuss the facts of your case.